 Madi is a successful lifestyle blogger and Pinterest coach, but even with her success, she struggled early on to monetize consistently.

-But over the last few months, with some entrepreneurship coaching, Madi mastered her mindset, re-launched her blog and optimized her services.
+But over the last few months, with some entrepreneurship business coaching, Madi mastered her mindset, re-launched her blog and optimized her services.
 The results speak for themselves!

 Keep reading to find out how Madi got started and where she got stuck, the #1 thing that turned things around and exploded her growth, and her advice for people getting started.